 Individuality is not encouraged.
 South Koreans tend to wear the same makeup and fashion trends as one another.
 Every clothing shop in Korea seems to sell the same thing.
 As well, they are brought up with a rigid educational system – adding to their like-mindedness.
 As someone who attended art schools my whole life found South Korea very restricting.

 When I did go shopping in Korea (because a girl needs clothes eventually) I was often not allowed to try anything on because I was a foreigner.
 I had a friend that once tried clothes on and then they searched her bag after thinking that she was shoplifting.

 There are many ways that Koreans discriminate against foreigners that would be unbelievably offensive and even illegal if did them to a South Korean visiting Canada.
 The culture can be judgmental and it felt like anytime I did something ‘different’ I was harshly critiqued.

 As mentioned before, South Korea is an oxymoron in itself.
 So there where times when I was given special treatment for being a foreigner.
 For example, at restaurants they sometimes gave me free dishes.
-Yet, at other times they would refuse to even let me in.
-I could have gone without the free food though, and more respect.
-So yeah – lots of surprises.
+When i bought my morning coffee they would throw in a free pastry.
+Yet, at other times some restaurants would refuse to even let me and my friends in.

 3. What did this year teach you?